mozaik-association/mozaik/docs/Petition_module.md

 The petition module is a non-existent module in the Odoo standard.
 It allows to manage de petitons of the orgnaisations in the back office.
 It will provide access to :

 - The general information of the petiton
+- The recognition of parters
 - The list of milestones
 - Automated communications
 - The list of questions
-- The visibility of petitions
-- The recognition of parters
+- The Access limitations

 ## General information of the petition